 All in all, the slow cooker is just an amazing invention and perfect for cooking foods that need long cooking, especially during the cost of living crisis.

-First add all the ingredients to a mixing bowl: dried fruit, mixed chopped peel [candied peel], breadcrumbs, plain flour, baking powder, spices, vegetable suet [or margarine/shortening see recipe notes], grated eating/dessert apples, granulated sugar, apple sauce [or apple puree], Brandy [or fresh orange or apple juice], and your choice of plant milk.
+Step 1: First add all the ingredients to a mixing bowl: dried fruit, mixed chopped peel [candied peel], breadcrumbs, plain flour, baking powder, spices, vegetable suet [or margarine/shortening see recipe notes], grated eating/dessert apples, granulated sugar, apple sauce [or apple puree], Brandy [or fresh orange or apple juice], and your choice of plant-based milk.

-Decant the pudding mix into a well greased pudding basin.
+Step 3: Decant the pudding mix into a well greased pudding bowl.

-Optional: Prepare the brandy [or orange juice] butter accompaniment.
+Optional serving suggestion: Prepare the brandy [or orange juice] butter:

-Adding a pat of the sweet butter on to the top of the hot pudding so that it melts around the pudding is a tasty touch.
+Step 2: Serve the brandy or orange butter along with the Christmas pudding.
+Add a pat of the sweet butter on to the top of the hot pudding so that it melts around the pudding.